HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ### Meaning of `IsAllocable`

 As we mentioned above, marks are indelible, so we cannot just omit marks as shorthand for a mark not indicating a contest selection (i.e. after adjudication).
 This is where `IsAllocable` comes in. `IsAllocable` tells us whether the indication (and the associated number of votes) should be allocated to the contest option's accumulator (counter).

+> IsAllocable should be determined based on facts about the `Indication`/`Mark` *alone*.
+This means, for example, that IsAllocable should be set to `yes` even if it is invalided due to contest rules.

 > Previous drafts of the spec used a complex set of statuses that the consumer was required to interpret.
 By using a single flag, we know if the mark counts, and the statuses can tell us why.